 This transformational course is designed to build on the understanding, knowledge and skills of current Thrive Practitioners by equipping them with the enhanced skill-set that they need to deliver the Thrive Licensed Practitioner course – our experiential training in the Thrive Approach for adults working with children and young people.
 Depending on whether they have been licensed at Early Years, Childhood or Adolescence, the course enables them to deliver the Thrive Licensed Practitioner course relevant to their previous training and experience.

 What does the course involve?

-This is an intensive and emotionally demanding course that combines trainer led webinars, e-learning and field training spread over a period of approximately six months.
+This is an intensive and emotionally demanding course that combines virtual training sessions, e-learning and hands on training experiences spread over a period of approximately six months.
 The course equips delegates to become competent Thrive trainers able to deliver the Thrive Licensed Practitioner course.
 During the course, delegates will consolidate their existing knowledge of Thrive, deepen their understanding of Thrive theory, learn about what it means to become a Thrive trainer, hone their training skills and put those skills into practice in the field.